micmejia/bible-dump/NKJV/Acts/Acts 22.md

 And as they bound him with thongs, Paul said to the centurion who stood by, "Is it lawful for you to scourge a man who is a Roman, and uncondemned?"

 ###### 26
-When the centurion heard _that,_ he went and told the commander, saying, "Take care what you do, for this man is a Roman."
+When the centurion heard that, he went and told the commander, saying, "Take care what you do, for this man is a Roman."

 ###### 27
 Then the commander came and said to him, "Tell me, are you a Roman?"
 He said, "Yes."

 ###### 28
 The commander answered, "With a large sum I obtained this citizenship."
-And Paul said, "But I was born _a citizen._"
+And Paul said, "But I was born a citizen."

 ###### 29
 Then immediately those who were about to examine him withdrew from him; and the commander was also afraid after he found out that he was a Roman, and because he had bound him.